-All the above had become clear to the CPV leadership by mid-1978, when it confronted a glaring discrepancy between targets and achievements.
-Targets had to be revised downward in 1979: foodgrains from 21 million to 16.5 million tons; hogs from 16.5 million to 11 million heads; textiles from 450 million to 370 million square meters; chemical fertilizers from 1.3 million to 700,000 tons; steel from 300,000 to 120,000 tons; housing from 14 million to 1 million square meters; cement from 2 million to 1.2 million tons; sugar from 250,000 to 145,000 tons; etc.29
+All the above had become clear to the CVP leadership by mid-1978, when it confronted a glaring discrepancy between targets and achievements.
+Targets had to be revised downward in 1979.
+Food grains from 21 million to 16.5 million tons; hogs from16.5 millions to 11 million heads; textiles from 450 million to 370 million square meters: chemical fertilizers from 1.3 million to 700,000 tons; steel from 300,000 to 120,000 tons; million to 1.2 million tons; sugar from 250,000 to 145,000 tons; etc.29

-Having analyzed the failure of the second Five-Year Plan, the Central Committee adopted a set of "new economic orientations"-a New Economic Policy, reminiscent of Lenin's NEP of the early 1920s.
+Having analyzed the failure of the second Five-Year Plan, the Central Committee adopted a set of "new economic orientations"-a New Economic policy, reminiscent of Lenin's NEP of the early 1920s.
 As pointed out above, its striking feature is its modesty.
 The new orientations contain a number of very important "rectifications," and represent "new phenomena."
-To the pure and voluntaristic socialist revolutionaries, the measures must seem a shocking retreat from socialism, indeed an aberration.
+To the pure and voluntaristic socialist revolutionaries, the measures must seem to a shocking retreat from socialism, indeed an aberration.
 As mentioned earlier, the Central Committee had complained of the "invasion" of socialism by "capitalist and a-socialist elements."
 30